 If your bandsaw is cutting crooked, it can be frustrating and lead to inaccurate results.
-There are several possible reasons for this issue, including misalignment of the blade, drift, and guide issues.
-However, don’t worry!
-In this article, we will explore seven common causes of crooked cuts with your bandsaw and provide you with seven effective fixes to get your cuts back on track.
+There are several possible reasons for this issue, including misalignment of the blade, drift, and guide issues

 One of the crucial factors that can affect the cutting accuracy of your bandsaw is the condition and positioning of the saw guides and guide arms.
 Regularly inspect and adjust these components to avoid issues such as band breakage, crooked cutting, and excessive vibration.